davidbonnet/astravel/README.md

 #### astravel.makeCustomTraveller(properties) ➞ traveller

-This functions returns a traveller that inherits from the `defaultTraveller` with its own provided `properties`.
+This function returns a traveller that inherits from the `defaultTraveller` with its own provided `properties`.
 These properties should redefine the traveller's behavior by defining the `go(node, state)` method and/or any node handler.

 When redefining the `go` method, make sure its basic functionality is kept, which consists of calling the corresponding node handler: